 - Pain located centrally in your face

-Usually, sinusitis only lasts for a brief time.
+Sinusitis only lasts for a brief time.
 A simple sinusitis treatment can relieve the discomfort and fix the problem.
-If treatments don’t work or your case is particularly problematic, a more permanent solution might be required.
+If treatments do not work or your individual case is particularly problematic, a more permanent solution might be required.
 Endoscopic sinus surgery usually does the trick.

 Nasal Polyps are noncancerous growths that can develop in the sinuses and cause blockage.
 Filled with water, polyps—also referred to as cysts—can swell to be the size of a grape.
 Obviously, something that large inside your sinuses will cause blockages.
 They can occur in anyone, but most often they appear in those with asthma.

 Medication can be used to treat polyps.
-If medication doesn’t work for you, endoscopic sinus surgery is a fantastic and established way to remove the polyps.
+If medication does not work for you, endoscopic sinus surgery is a fantastic and established way to remove the polyps.
 Once they are gone, you should be able to breathe normally once again.

-Separating the nostrils is a partition of flesh called the septum.
+The separation in the nostrils is a partition of flesh called the septum.
 Rarely is a person’s septum entirely straight.
-In some people, however, that division is very crooked.
-This can result from an injury or it can be a birth defect.
+In some people, that division is very crooked.
+This can result from an injury or it can be present from birth.

 For anyone with a significantly deviated septum, the abnormality can cause serious sinus blockage.
 An endoscopic sinus surgery can restore breathing by straightening out the septum.